learn-co-curriculum/react-hooks-import-export/README.md

 ## Objectives
 1. Understand why it's important to split up our programs into smaller files (modules)
 2. Learn how `import` and `export` support our ability to build modular code
-3. Understand the different ways to export code (named exports and default exports)
+3. Understand the different ways to export code (default exports and named exports)

 ## Modular Code